CodePartnersMD/MD301-guide/curriculum/07/FACILITATOR.md

 ## How do I prep for today?

 Begin with solution code for class 6 as the starter code for class 7 demo code, to save lines of typing the same code they have just seen during code review.
+Or, use code from a team that would like their code base to be reviewed and refactored.

 ## What changed from the previous class?